hdelva/fosite/thesis/report.md

     \label{fig:ssa}
 \end{figure}

-##### Memory SSA
+#### Memory SSA

 The SSA form has a lot of benefits, as cited in the beginning of this section, but is limited to scalar values and is not well suited for structures and arrays.
 One of the solutions to this problem is Memory SSA as implemented by GCC @memoryssa.
-This is a transformation that runs on a sufficiently low-level representation of the source code.
-It has to be low-level so that there's a notion of `LOAD` and `STORE` instructions.
+This is a transformation that runs on a sufficiently low-level representation of the source code, where there's a notion of `LOAD` and `STORE` instructions.

 Because the actual memory locations are not known during compilation some abstractions are needed.
 GCC uses compiler symbols which they called tags to represent regions of memory along with two virtual operators `VDEF` and `VUSE`.
 For every `LOAD` a `VUSE` of some tag(s) gets inserted, and likewise for `STORE` and `VDEF`.

+\

 There are three types of tags:

   * _Symbol Memory Tag_ (SMT): These are the result of a flow-insensitive alias analysis and is almost purely type-based.
-For example, all dereferences of an `int*` receive the same tag.
+For example, all dereferences of an `int*` receive the same tag to reflect the fact that they might point to the same memory location.
-  * _Name Memory Tag_ (NMT): These are the result of a points-to analysis applied after the program is in SSA form and inherits its flow-sensitive properties @memoryssa.
-In other words, multiple SSA forms get used.
+  * _Name Memory Tag_ (NMT): These are the result of a points-to analysis applied after the program is in a SSA form and inherits its flow-sensitive properties @memoryssa.
+In other words, the GCC uses multiple different SSA forms.
   * _Structure Field Tags_ (SFT): These are symbolic names for the elements of structures and arrays.

 Tags get used in a similar way as variables in the regular SSA algorithm.
 Assigning to a tag is like assigning to all symbols that have received that tag.
-In the original implementation, _call clobbering_, i.e. a function call overwrites some memory of an argument, such as in code sample \ref{smp:aliasing} is handled the same way as global variables @memoryssa.
-Quoting the authors: \say{All call clobbered objects are grouped in a single set}.
-The current implementation has rewritten all call-clobber related code to use an _aliasing-oracle_ @oracle.
+In the original implementation, _call clobbering_, i.e. a function call that alters the state of one of its arguments such as in code sample \ref{smp:aliasing}, is handled the same way as global variables @memoryssa.
+All  arguments that are known to get clobbered sometimes are put into a single set, calling a functions that would clobber one of them is assumed to clobber all of them.
+This pessimistic approach has been replaced in recent implementations, all related code has been rewritten to use an _aliasing-oracle_ @oracle.

 LLVM's usage of Memory SSA is not quite as documented.
-Their documentation refers to GGC's paper [@memoryssa; @memoryssallvm] and mention that \say{Like GCC’s, LLVM’s MemorySSA is intraprocedural.}.
+Their documentation refers to GGC's paper [@memoryssa; @memoryssallvm] and mentions that \say{Like GCC’s, LLVM’s MemorySSA is intraprocedural.}.
 As mentioned in the previous section, this isn't entirely true for GCC anymore.
 It doesn't seem to be true for LLVM either, a recent publication describes _Static Value-flow_ analysis which produces an interprocedural SSA form @svf.
 It has been part of LLVM since 2016 and like GCC's implementation it uses the results of an external points-to analysis.

-### Symbolic Execution
+## Symbolic Execution

 Rather than using concrete values, symbolic execution uses symbolic values.
 Those values represent possible values through a set of constraints.
-This technique is commonly used to find interesting corner cases for unit testing [@symb1; @symb2; @symb3] and the original SSA paper used similar principles as well to make their analysis more precise @equality.
+This technique is commonly used to find interesting corner cases for unit testing [@symb1; @symb2; @symb3] and the original SSA paper used similar principles to make their analysis more precise @equality.

 At each branch point a _path constraint_ gets introduced, which is a symbolic expression that must be true for the current branch to be taken.
 If there are no values that satisfy all the constraints, the branch gets flagged as dead code.
-In the case of a static analysis tool this will most likely result in a warning, a compiler will just remove the dead branch.
+In the case of a static analysis tool this will most likely result in a warning, while a compiler would just remove the dead branch.
 For example, consider code sample \ref{smp:symb}. `y > 0` becomes a constraint during the execution of the positive branch, as well as `x > -1`.
 The former constraint is pretty simple to add, the latter requires some serious bookkeeping.
-Symbolic execution is closely related to data-flow analysis.
+Which implies a close relation between symbolic execution and data-flow analysis.

 \begin{code}
   \begin{tcblisting}{listing only,